 Genetic services also are important for newborns.
 All babies in Texas are tested at birth for certain rare disorders, hearing screening, and critical congenital heart disease.
 Newborn screening is a powerful tool for the early identification and treatment of certain disorders.
 In the United States it is estimated that 3-5% of all babies are born with a genetic condition, birth defect or intellectual disability.
 Five to ten percent of all children have learning or intellectual disabilities.
 Genetic factors play a role in many forms of intellectual disabilities.
 If the exact cause of the intellectual disability can be determined, it could alter the medical management of the child.

 Genetic services have evolved into testing adults for a genetic predisposition for such disorders as cancer and heart disease.
 Understanding the genetic causes of disease can help to develop better prevention and treatment strategies.
 Knowing your genetic health history can allow your physician to see the bigger picture.

-For all Texans it is important to know their family medical history.
+It is important for all Texans to know their family medical history.
 Many health problems run in families because families live in the same environment, share the same habits, lifestyles and genes.

 The U.S. Surgeon General encourages all families to learn more about their health history.
 A computer tool, called “My Family Health Portrait” has been developed to help families record their family tree and medical history.